 Streaming with software like OBS is how you can record YouTube videos live.
 If you’re wanting to make live videos, “let’s play” video game content or a live interviews you’ll need a camera.

-First, you can technically use any DSLR or mirrorless camera that has what’s know as “clean HDMI.”
+First, you can use any DSLR or mirrorless camera as a webcam that has what’s know as “clean HDMI.”
 All this means is that your picture won’t have any meta data like the frame rate, picture profile settings and so forth.
 To do this all you need is a HDMI out cable and a power adapter for your camera so you can plug it in instead of running on batter.

 However, I strongly suggest using a dedicated webcam.
 Webcam’s get a bad reputation because most on-board webcams are mediocre at best.
-But there are a few options that allow you to shoot in 1080P or 4K with an excellent picture quality.
+But there are a few options that allow you to shoot in 1080P or even 4K with excellent picture quality.